 - Living in a space before making considerable alterations – whether we are renovating or not, living in our space for a little while before acquiring furniture and décor can make a considerable difference to our decision-making process.
 When we allow ourselves the time to live in a space, our understanding of the space begins to change, allowing new ideas to emerge about how we are likely to use the spaces available and how we might want to live within them.
 Although it can be tempting to make all design decisions prior to having spent time in a new home, where possible, spending time and ideally living in the new space is one of the most helpful ways of gaining an understanding of how it can serve us best.

-- Allowing time to tell its stories – from letting the natural patina of materials such as copper, brass or leather unfold to intentionally adding a few worn, vintage furniture items to our home, by not striving for pristine perfection we allow our spaces to feel more relaxed, lived in and soulful.
+- Allowing time to tell its stories – from letting the natural patina of materials such as copper, brass or leather unfold to intentionally adding a few worn, vintage furniture pieces to our home, by not striving for pristine perfection we allow our spaces to feel more relaxed, lived in and soulful.

 - Fighting the urge for perfection – homes that are authentic to the people who live within them are always the most interesting spaces to spend time in.
 If we can let go of striving for perfection and instead focus on creating spaces that are aligned with, and a reflection of, the rhythms of our life, we will create spaces that will keep us satisfied for longer.
 Rather than aiming for the perfect reproduction of an image from a magazine or Pinboard, we can allow the perfectly polished images to inspire us while accepting the financial and spatial limitations of our own circumstances.
 Spaces do not need to be large, grand, or perfectly presented to be interesting and soulful.
 All they need to do is capture the quirks and idiosyncrasies of the people who live within them.
 Our homes should serve our lives, not the changing trends of fashion.

 A culture of speed and haste is the dominant narrative of our time.
 Things are done quickly and then often redone.
 While decorating a home quickly and in one go is sometimes necessary, if we have the luxury of time, allowing our homes to emerge slowly is more likely to result in spaces we feel satisfied with for longer.
-If we are patient and take the time to collect items on our travels, discover finds from small stores or antique markets and allow objects to come into our lives in other unique ways, our homes will not be a cookie-cutter representation of the latest trends, but a true and honest reflection of our unique family life.
+If we are patient and take the time to collect items on our travels, discover finds from small independent stores or antique markets and allow objects to come into our lives in other unique ways, our homes will not be a cookie-cutter representation of the latest trends, but a true and honest reflection of our unique family life.

 Images above show our Hand Forged Copper Cup, Natural Shuro Palm Trivets, Organic Cotton Hand Towel in Natural, Copper Kettle (aged with time and use), Rough Scrubbing Brush small, Classic French Table Glasses, Firesand Snowflake Crackle Glaze Bowl, Belgian Line Throw Blanket in Ecru (used as a sofa cover) and Raw Umber, Hand Dyed Velvet Jewel Cushion Covers in Dappled Olive and Dappled Sage, Copenhagen Plant Pot in Pale Rosa and Parade Plant Pot in Antique Rosa, Heritage Brass Water Mister, Natural Hemp Palm Broom, This is Home book by Natalie Walton, Pearwood Dusting Brush, Hand Dyed Vintage Linen Cushion Cover in Linden